xavier630/ocean-liners-factorio/README.md

 * Separate config mod
 * Amphibious car that transforms into a boat when driving onto water (Can drive on land and water)
 * Dynamite -  Potentially ask RSeding, add a config option too
 * Buoys - These can be rotated and have an arrow associated with them.
 When a ship reaches them, it's orientation will be changed to face the direction of the arrow and it will accelerate .
 Shouldn't work with sailing boats.
-Need to burn fuel though...
+Need to burn fuel though, so minimise the number.
+Can make sure it only occurs once by recalling the position of the last
 * Stopping buoys - When a ship hits one of these it will face the direction of the arrow and stop.
 Can be started again with a circuit network?
 Ships need to remember their last buoy and not get stopped by it so that they can leave again
+* Stopping buoy that gives speed - Gives a burst of speed when the boat's inventory has been emptied.
 * Diagonal Buoys and stopping buoys.
 * Unloading stations?
 Ship goes in one arrow, slowly unloaded, out another side?
 Can you just put a stopping buoy by the shore and unload from that?
 * Separate pipes so that I don't mess with vanilla ones.
 Could build out of vanilla ones, but have perks: placable over water, higher throughput, player can go through them